NiharikaBarnwal/Azure_documentation/Day-20.md

 ## Importance of Memory in LLMs
 LLMs are stateless, meaning they lack awareness of previous interactions, leading to potential hallucinations when asked follow-up questions.
 To mitigate this, we use mechanisms like ConversationBufferMemory to maintain chat history, or history-aware retrievers to provide context-aware responses.

+## LangChain
+You can use LangChain to build a more complex application that utilizes LLaMA for specific tasks, such as creating a conversational agent that uses LLaMA to generate responses and a retrieval system to fetch relevant documents.

+NOTE: LLMs are the core models for generating text, while LangChain is a framework that enhances how these models are used in applications.

 ## Project Overview
 In this project, we create an application that leverages RAG using the Meta-Llama-3-70B-Instruct model hosted on Azure ML.
 The model retrieves vectors stored in a local vector database (FAISS) and generates answers to user queries.
 The project involves setting up a conversational AI system that maintains context and retrieves relevant information efficiently.